200percentmicky/chadmusic/docs/selfhost.md

 !> Your bot's token is similar to a password.
 Do not share your bot's token anywhere!

+8. Invite your bot to your server, or any server you have the **Manage Server** permission in.

-8. Fill out the `.env.example` file, and rename it to `.env`.
+9. Fill out the `.env.example` file, and rename it to `.env`.

-9. Start the bot by running either of the following:
+10. Start the bot by running either of the following:
 ```
 npm run start
 ```